julelang/manual/src/introduction/keywords.md

-goto     match     fall      if else     ret       error     use co       cpp       unsafe    defer true     false     nil
+goto     match     fall      if else     ret       error     use co       cpp       unsafe    defer
 ```

 ## Imaginary Keywords

 Imaginary keywords are words that are not keywords for Jule, but are recommended for developers to treat as if they were a keyword.
-These words are mostly aliases for built-in types or reserved names for some functions.
+These words are mostly aliases for built-in types, reserved names for some functions or constant variables.

 Developers can use these words as identifiers to functions and other definitions if they wish, but this can lead to a variety of development issues and readability challenges.
 Because relevant word now points to a new definition defined by the developer instead of its commonly used built-in definition.